matiaschediek/wallet-service/README.md

 ## 🎯 Technical Decisions 🧠📊⚡
 1. **MongoDB for Persistence**: Chosen for its flexible JSON-based document storage and powerful querying capabilities.
-2. **AWS SNS for Events**: Enables a decoupled event-driven architecture for seamless system integration.
-3. **Hexagonal Architecture**: Ensures clean separation between business logic and infrastructure components.
+2. **Hexagonal Architecture**: Ensures clean separation between business logic and infrastructure components.
-4. **Testcontainers for Testing**: Provides an isolated test environment for MongoDB and SNS.
+3. **Testcontainers for Testing**: Provides an isolated test environment for MongoDB.
+4. **Swagger UI for API Documentation**: Allows developers to interact with the API and understand its capabilities.
+5. **Gradle for Dependency Management**: Simplifies the build process and manages project dependencies.
+6. **Cucumber for BDD**: Supports behavior-driven development with Gherkin syntax.
-5. **Separate Logging Mechanism**:
+7. **Separate Logging Mechanism**:
    - **Application Logs**: For debugging and monitoring.
    - **Audit Logs**: To track financial transactions and ensure traceability.